Amateur Radio Station AB9BH

 During the summer of 2001, I lived in Park Ridge, Illinois where I had a bit different of a setup thanks to a tripod and a bit of mast.
 I had a 2m ground plane at 20 feet, a 6m dipole at 18 feet, and a 20m dipole at 8 feet.
 I probably should have figured out a way to string up a 20m inverted vee with the apex supported by the mast.
 With this station, I worked stations all over South America and Europe, several in Asia, one in Africa, a VK, and a ZL on 20m.
 I also worked a lot of grid squares on 6m.

-My friend Greg and I once took over the University of Illinois's Synton Amateur Radio Club, W9YH, one of the oldest Registered Student Organizations associated with the University, founded in 1925.
+My right trusty and right entirely beloved friend Dr Gregory Allen Koenig, KA9YNI, and I once took over the University of Illinois's Synton Amateur Radio Club, W9YH, one of the oldest Registered Student Organizations associated with the University, founded in 1925.

 Copyright © 2001–2003, 2022–2024 Sidney August Cammeresi IV.
 All rights reserved.